apegroup/APEReactiveNetworking/README.md

 ### Create your endpoints

-An endpoint is a type that conforms to the 'Endpoint' protocol and describes the endpoints that your client communicates with.
+An endpoint is a type that conforms to the `Endpoint` protocol and describes the endpoints that your client communicates with.

 ```swift
 public protocol Endpoint {